shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     >**Note:** The workspace name must be unique.
 Make sure a green check mark with "This name is available" is displayed below the Name field.

 5. If you choose, you can enter a Description for the workspace.
 This is an optional field.

 6. Click on **Advanced** to expand the section.

    ![](../media/lab-02/image27.png)

 7. Under **License mode**, make sure **Trial** is selected.
 (It should be selected by default.)

 8. Select **Apply** to create a new workspace.

    ![](../media/lab-02/image28.png)

 A new workspace has been created, and you will be able to navigate into this workspace.
-We will bring data from the different data sources into Lakehouse and use the data from the Lakehouse to build our model and report on it.
+We will bring data from the different data sources into Lakehouse and use the data from Lakehouse to build our model and report on it.
 The first step is to create a Lakehouse.

 ## Task 3: Create a Lakehouse

 1. In the newly created workspace **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**, locate the **+ New item (1)** button on the left-hand navigation pane.
 This is where you can begin creating new items in your workspace.

 2. In the search box, type **Lakehouse (2)** and, from the search results, select the **Lakehouse (3)** option.
 This will enable you to create a new Lakehouse to store, query, and manage your big data.

    ![](../media/lab-02/image29.png)